 Something that is not talked about a great deal is hyperhomocysteinemia.
 Increased levels of homocysteine levels are detected in approximately 30-40% of patients with lower extremity PAD.
 This association between hyperhomocysteinemia and PAD has been suggested to be stronger than for coronary artery disease.

 For patients with CLI, 60-90% require some form of a revascularization procedure.
 These patients generally have a poor prognosis.
-At 1 year, only 25% of these patients have resolution of their symptoms, 20% continue to have symptoms, 30% have undergone an amputation, and 25% are dead.
-In those patients who have unreconstructable disease or attempts at reconstruction have failed, the 6 month follow up results indicated that approximately 40% end up with an amputation and 20% die.
+At 1 year, only 25% of these patients have a resolution of their symptoms, 20% continue to have symptoms, 30% have undergone an amputation, and 25% are dead.
+In those patients who have an unrepairable disease or attempts at reconstruction have failed, the 6 months follow up results indicated that approximately 40% end up with an amputation, and 20% die.

-Traditional treatment goals for intermittent claudication are to relieve symptoms of pain while walking, to increase walking capacity, and to improve quality of life.
-The approach for these patients involves a multi-faceted approach to address the risk factors, pharmacologic agents (antiplatelet agents, phosphodiesterase inhibitor, statins) and invasive procedures.
+Traditional treatment goals for intermittent claudication are to relieve symptoms of PAD such as the pain of walking, increasing walking capacity, and improving quality of life.
+The approach for these patients involves a multi-faceted approach to address the risk factors, pharmacologic agents (antiplatelet agents, phosphodiesterase inhibitor, statins), and invasive procedures.
 These invasive procedures include endovascular interventions such as angioplasty, stent, atherectomy, and combination.
 More invasive procedures would include endarterectomy, thrombectomy, and bypass.

 Recovery from an invasive surgery like a peripheral artery bypass happens in two stages.
 First, the patient will have to spend 1 to 2 nights in the hospital before being discharged.
 The patient’s doctor will then give particular instructions that the patient will have to follow at home.
 Usually, these instructions include exercises to promote healthy blood flow.